-In Holywell contact a lodge staff person in the first instance, then the ICT Department.
+At Holywell Manor, contact a member of the Lodge staff in the first instance, then the ICT Department.

 (Note the ‘Toner Low’ message on printers is to be ignored: it is a marketing ploy by the printer manufacturer!
 Only when physically faint printing occurs is the toner low.)

-At Balliol main site, contact email@example.com in the first instance, then the ICT Department.
+At the Broad Street site, contact the JCR computing officer in the first instance, then the ICT Department.
 In the evenings the Balliol Lodge can issue extra packs of paper.